Does the public come on to your land?

 |FIND OUT HOW WE WORK TO PROTECT YOUR INTERESTS|

 Anyone who owns rural land will benefit from joining the CLA

-We are effective at influencing decision-makers at EU, national and local levels including ensuring that there is a sensible approach to public access on private land.
+We are effective at influencing decision-makers at all levels including ensuring that there is a sensible approach to public access on private land.
 As a CLA member you can add your voice.
 In addition, you can receive advice and support that will help protect and enhance your assets.

 Whatever the value of your rural land, business and property interests, the CLA subscription represents only a fraction of its true value and is your best insurance for the future.